 There are many business owners that have businesses, but they’re not running them, the business is running them.
 They come out of PT school with zero business skills, and they’re thinking that ultimately if I become the best practitioner, then I’ll have the best practice.
 Very rarely is that the case.

 I’m sure if you’ve been in business for any length of time right now, you will be able to resonate with me when I say business skills are very different from clinical skills.
-Marketing is the first nut that you absolutely must crack.
+Your physical therapy marketing strategy is the first nut that you absolutely must crack.

 If you want more information, I wrote a book on ultimately everything that I learned when scaling my practice to where it is today, and it continues to grow and run without me.
 I am a business owner.
 Paul Gough Physio Rooms is my business and it is one of the most successful private, cash pay businesses anywhere in the world.